Don’t Underestimate a Burglar

 - Failure to Lock – This seems like an obvious one, but people still fail to lock their doors and windows!
 Over one third of all burglars enter homes through unlocked front doors.
 Most of them, in fact, even KNOCK on the door to see if anyone is home!
 Always lock your doors when you leave, even if you’ll only be gone for 15 minutes or so.
 Walking the dog?
 Lock your door.
 Taking the kids to school?
 Lock your door.
 Grabbing some milk from the convenient store?
 LOCK YOUR DOOR!
 We can’t stress it enough!

 - Beware of Workers – Believe it or not, a ton of burglars aren’t the classic stereotype wearing a black ski mask and wielding a crowbar.
 Most of them are actually very normal-looking people who you have probably interacted with!
 Service people, repair men, installation professionals, and any other stranger you let into your home are possible criminals.
 Sure, we may sound paranoid, but you can never be too careful!
-When you’ve got strangers coming into your home, make sure to hide your valuables and don’t give away any security secrets!
+Make sure to hide your valuables and don’t give away any security secrets when you have strangers over.

 - No Alarm – Alarms and security systems are one of the best deterrents of criminals.
 Having an alarm system with cameras and signs about your home send a strong message that burglars should stay away!
 If you have an alarm system, remember to activate it each time you leave, and if you don’t have a security system, see how Alert Protective Services can help you!